ABOUT RISHON LEZION

 Project Atzmaut ("Independence" in Hebrew) is a long-standing organization in Ramat Eliyahu that provides tools for Ethiopian immigrants to integrate into Israeli society.
 Their activities focus on education, employment, and family life.
 Atzmaut staff work in schools, serving as liaisons and mediators between various schools and local families, as well as within the community of Ramat Eliyahu itself.
 Yahel volunteers will work within the Homework at Home program, offering English support to immigrant families.

-Volunteer Placements at Schools
+Volunteer Placements in Schools

 The Yahel Social Change Program works closely with various schools in the Ramat Eliyahu area.
 Yahel participants volunteering at schools assist students with their work during English classes.
 The work usually takes place with small groups of students outside the classroom, using content material assigned by the teachers.
 Volunteers are also encouraged to initiate an annual project related to the work they are doing with the students throughout the year.
 In 2017-2018 Yahel will be collaborating with the following schools: